 The eye is often compared to a camera.
 The front of the eye contains a lens that focuses images on the inside of the back surface of the eye.
-This surface, called the retina, is covered with special nerve cells that react to light.
+This surface, called the retina, consists of special nerve cells that react to light.

-In the center of the retina is a special area called the macula.
-The macula is right in the middle of the image being focused by the lens, and it is where we usually can see best.
+In the center of the retina is the macula.
+The macula makes up the center of our vision and is the most critical area for our best visual acuity (sharpness).
 Sometimes the macula becomes swollen with fluid.
 When any tissue of the body becomes swollen with fluid, the condition is called edema.
-When this happens to the macula, the edema fluid typically coalesces in cyst-like patterns and the condition is called cystoid macular edema.
+When this happens to the macula, the edema fluid typically combines in cyst-like patterns; this condition is called cystoid macular edema.

 Why do people get cystoid macular edema?